 The INT/LT Composite indicator (outlook 3 to 6+ months) has three separate components.
 Starting Aug 26, 2023 SPX options are removed due to extreme 0DTE volume distortions.
 New weights are ETF put-call indicator (30%), SPX 2X ETF INT ratio (40%), and 3rd a volatility indicator (30%) which combines the options volatility spread of the ST SPX (VIX) to the ST VIX (VVIX) with the UVXY $ volume.

 Update Alt EMA.
-Bearish sentiment retreated but remains short of a weak Sell.
+Bearish sentiment VST (grn) rose above neutral.
 The ST Composite as a ST (1-4 week) indicator includes the NYSE volume ratio indicator (NYDNV/NYUPV & NYDNV/NYDEC) and the UVXY $ Vol/[SPX Trend, SMA only].
 Weights are 80%/20%.Update.
-Bearish sentiment fell below a weak Buy.
+Bearish sentiment fell back toward neutral.

 Update EMA.
-Bearish sentiment fell further below a weak Sell.
+Bearish sentiment rose back above a weak Sell.

 Update FOMO calls.
-Bearish sentiment also fell sharply from in-between neutral and a weak Sell to between a weak and strong Sell.
+Bearish sentiment fell below neutral, half way to a weak Sell.
 Bonds (TNX).
 Bearish sentiment remains at low extremes.
 For the INT outlook, the gold miners (HUI) bearish sentiment is presented in a new format using the data mining software to add the inverse TNX rate to the ETF ratio.

 II.
 Dumb Money/Smart Money Indicators